 You can join me and the rest of the class on YouTube.
 Check out my YouTube for any classes you might have missed or new video lessons and processes.
-And if you want to keep up with my uploads or announcements, you can follow me on Google+, Facebook and Twitter!
+And if you want to keep up with my uploads or announcements, you can follow me on Reddit, Facebook and Twitter and Instagram!
 Oh, and if you like cats, I have an Instagram too.

 1. How do I send you images to critique?
 Which file format/resolution?

 Easy!
 See the social media icons in the top right?
 Follow the G+ icon on the top right to join our community.
 Read the rules first!
 They help keep the community wall organized and easy to follow.
 I pick and choose work for critique from this community wall.
 Submit your work and wait!
 You will either be critiqued by me on the Critique Hour stream, or you will be critiqued by other members of the community.

 3. Where can I get your brush pack?

 You can find them in the "Store" tab at the top right.

 The critique hours are held every Tuesday and Thursday at 5 pm EST Time.
 They are held LIVE on YouTube.
 Anyone can join and there is no specific student list or guest list.
 There is a chat box where you can link me images to critique!

 5. What is the 14-Day Challenge?
 Why should I participate?

 The 14-Day challenge is typically a portraiture painting challenge that lasts two weeks.
 You are required to paint a face from scratch for 14 days in a row.
 However, you cannot graduate to the next day unless you have attained a critique.
 The Community Subreddit is amazing for this!
 After your critique, you repaint the face again, applying all the new insight you've received from either myself or your peers.
 You should participate because it is a great study that promotes a healthy learning habit and perfects your understanding of a face, which is a vital skill set all artists should have.
 The basic template set up and guidelines are as follows: